finanalyst/collection/README.md

 > **%options**
 as for Setup

-The plugin should return a Pair, where .key = (path/)name of the report file with extension, and .value is the text of the report in the appropriate format
+The plugin should return an Array of Pair, where for each Pair .key = (path/)name of the report file with extension, and .value is the text of the report in the appropriate format

-The aim is one report plugin -> one report output in a specified format.

 The `collect` sub will write the file to the correct directory.

-## Completion
+### Completion
 The `completion` key points to a Raku file that evaluates to a `sub ($destination, $landing-place, $output-ext, %completion-options, %options) {...}` object.

 *  **$destination**